First, we should note that this statement by Jesus has been translated variously by the different Bible versions:

 2) to draw or come near to, to approach

-The proselytizing that this indicates a particular time is thus incorrect.
+The proselytizing that this word indicates time is thus incorrect.
 The word ἐγγίζω (eggizō) indicates "closeness" relative to distance - not time.

-Therefore, Jesus is speaking of the kingdom of heaven - the sanctuary of God or the refuge of God - being close: Available.
+Therefore, Jesus is speaking of the kingdom of heaven - the sanctuary of God or the refuge of God - being close: Readily available.

 The true meaning of “for the kingdom of heaven is near” is that each of us can gain the sanctuary of God - the refuge of God - immediately by simply turning to the Supreme Being - by worshiping Him and relying upon Him - and dismissing ourselves ("repenting") from our search for happiness in a materialistic world of emptiness and physical gratification.